openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 Wireless attached to a different network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some cases you might want to attach a wireless interface to a different network,
+In most cases you want to bridge a wireless interface to a different network,
-for example, you might want to attach a wireless interface to a bridge:
+usually the LAN bridge:

 .. code-block:: python